Research & Technology Development Examples of Co-Creation

 Co-creation contributing to the emergence of a society committed to sustainability (Collaborations with Kanazawa University and Kyoto University)

-Under the Long-Term Vison“DAICEL VISION 4.0” and the Sustainable Management Policy, we are developing and expanding our technology to produce valuable products that increase human happiness in a manner friendly to both people and the planet.
+Under the Long-Term Vision “DAICEL VISION 4.0” and the Sustainable Management Policy, we are developing and expanding our technology to produce valuable products that increase human happiness in a manner friendly to both people and the planet.
 We aim to contribute to the emergence of a society that cycles materials.
-In light of these circumstances, we are promoting a mechanism known as the “cross-value-chain concept” that creates social value through collaborations across a wide range of industries while efficiently utilizing naturally derived resources (the “New Biomass Product Trees” concept) that leads to reduced dependence on oil through the use of cellulose, which Daicel has handled for many years.

 - 1Kanazawa University